luontola/retrolambda/README.md

 Known Limitations
 -----------------

-Does not backport the use of Java 8 APIs.
+Does not backport Java 8 APIs.

 Does not backport Java 8 language features other than lambda expressions.